tpwres/teczki-polskiego-wrestlingu/content/e/mzw/2024-10-12-mzw-no-time-to-die.md

 * The Triple Threat Match started with [Dziedzic](@/w/dziedzic.md) and [Marcelito](@/w/marcelito.md) holding steel chairs, but [Biesiad](@/w/biesiad.md) with a wooden one.
 * Later in the match, Dziedzic grabbed the chair from Biesiad and exclaimed "I took away his only weapon!"
 Then Biesiad threw Marcelito at him.
 * Samson's music was mistakenly played for a few seconds before [Sambor's](@/w/sambor.md) entrance.
+* The Battle Royal wasn't on the card prior to the show; it was only announced moments before it happened.
 * The event saw a surprise, unannounced return of [Polish Hammer](@/w/jedrus-bulecka.md), last seen in MZW's ring back in [2019](@/e/mzw/2019-06-01-mzw-project-5-hero.md).
 * Another unexpected return to wrestling was Tony Sheen, active many years ago on the backyard scene, in places like [PXW](@/o/pxw.md) and [WKSW](@/o/wksw.md), and as referee on the previous two MZW events.
 * Johnny Blade and Feager put on a typical PpW style match, with weapons like kendo sticks, steel plates, chairs, road signs and an improvised mace.